PicsArt/cppbind/docs/03_get_started/07_nullables.rst

 .. tabs::
     .. tab:: kotlin

         Kotlin has a support for nullable types.
 As you can see arguments that were marked as nullable have **?** with their data type.
-The same is fot return values.
+The same is for return values.

         .. literalinclude:: /../examples/primitives/kotlin/src/main/java/com/examples/nullables/nullable_utils.kt
            :language: kotlin